The Space Law Review: United Kingdom

 - mission risk assessment, including safety plans and procedures, safety requirements and constraints.

-The UKSA will also assess whether the proposed activities will compromise national security or the UK's ability to carry out its obligations under international treaties and agreements.
+The CAA will also assess whether the proposed activities will compromise national security or the UK's ability to carry out its obligations under international treaties and agreements.

 ii Transfer of a licence

-The UK government requires prior authorisation for both the transfer of ownership and the transfer of the operational control of a satellite.
-The transfer of a licence is permitted at the discretion of the Secretary of State for BEIS.
+The government requires prior authorisation for both the transfer of ownership and the transfer of the operational control of a satellite.
+The transfer of a licence requires the CAA's consent on the fulfilment of certain conditions.22

-The in-orbit transfer of a satellite from a licensed operator to another operator within the UK usually requires the receiving operator to apply for a licence.21
+The in-orbit transfer of a satellite from one licensed operator to another operator within the UK usually requires the receiving operator to apply for a licence.23

 iii Breach of a licence

-Under Section 12(1) of the OSA, fines may apply if a person:
+Under Section 12(1) of the OSA and Section 54 of the SIA, fines may apply if a person, for example:

 - launches or operates a satellite without a licence;